Tip-Off Time, How to Watch, and More: Boston College Men’s Basketball vs. Rhode Island

-How to Watch: The game will be available on CBS Sports Network.
-You can watch online here.
+How to Watch: The game is only available on FloSports, which requires a subscription.

 How to Listen: Listen locally on WEEI 850 AM or on BC’s website.